scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 Python is a powerful and flexible language for describing large-scale mathematical calculations, but the Python interpreter is in many cases a poor engine for executing them.
-One reason is that Python uses full-fledged objects on the heap to represent even simple numeric scalars instead of processor's native types which have a minimal overhead.
-To overcome these limitantions there are several tools available for numerical calculations, including [NumPy]_, [numexpr]_, [Cython]_, and [scipy.weave]_.
+One reason is that Python uses full-fledged Python objects on the heap to represent simple numeric scalars.
+To reduce the overhead in numeric calculations, it is important to use array types such as NumPy's ``ndarray`` so that single Python objects on the heap can stand for multidimensional arrays of numeric scalars, each stored efficiently in the host processor's native format.

 [NumPy]_ provides an N-dimensional array data type, and many functions for indexing, reshaping, and performing elementary computations (``exp``, ``log``,